-Global Positioning System (GPS) Device
+Global Positioning System (GPS) Device (Not Included)

-Your Cobra Marine radio includes a built-in GPS receiver.
-Your position will be continuously indicated on the LCD and, most importantly, it will be included automatically with any DSC Distress message you may need to send.
+Your Cobra Marine radio does not include a built-in GPS receiver.
+After connecting an external GPS receiver, your position will be continuously indicated on the LCD and, most importantly, it will be included automatically with any DSC Distress message you may need to send.
 That will take the "search" out of "search and rescue.

-An external GPS input connector has been provided to allow connection to a back-up GPS receiver.
+A GPS input connector has been provided to allow connection to a external GPS receiver.

-To Install an External GPS Device:
+To Install A GPS Device:

 - 1. Install the GPS device in a convenient location according to its manufacturer's directions. - 2.
-Or Plug-in the optional Cobra C.P.S.
+Or plug-in the optional Cobra C.P.S.
 CM300-005 (Cobra Positioning System) into the provided 2.5mm jack. - 3.
 Or using the supplied 2-wire adapter wire as follows:

-Yellow wire - NMEA 0183 + Data in
+Yellow wire = NMEA 0183 + Data in

-Green wire - NMEA 0183 - Data in.
+Green wire = NMEA 0183 - Data in

 Satellite acquisition time is dependent on the GPS antenna mounting location.
-If the acquisition takes too long, relocate the radio or use the external GPS receiver (CM300-005) available from Cobra.
+If the acquisition takes too long, relocate the external GPS receiver (CM300-005).